-The NCCC is responsible for coordinating and implementing all climate change policies, programs and activities for the Government of Belize and has been in place since 2012.
-The NCCC has a dual purpose.
+The BNCCC is charged with the responsibility of coordinating and implementing all climate change policies, programs and activities for the Government of Belize and has been in place since 2012.
+The BNCCC has a dual purpose.
 It is tasked with advising the government on matters relating to national responsibilities with respect to climate change, including relations with the UNFCCC and the Kyoto Protocol and it is also in place to guide the iimplementation of appropriate policies and strategies to address climate change while ensuring economic development.
 Three functioning sub-committees have been activated, namely the Mitigation Sub-committee, Vulnerability and Adaptation Sub-committee, and the Public Education and Outreach Sub-committee.